estacet/To-do-filter-list/README.md

 This is a demo todo list project.
 Such technologies used for this project: HTML 5, Less, Bootstrap 4, JavaScript ES6, Webpack 4.

+You can see this project at GitHub Pages using this link - https://estacet.github.io/Ciklum-test-task/public/

 ## Installation

 1. Clone repository and go to the project dir